DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Disrespectful people."

 The angel spread his six wings.
-And then covered in the hundreds of fluttering feathers, he swung down his silver staff.
+And then covered in the hundreds of fluttering feathers, he swung down his silver rod.

 Magnificat [Heavenly Zhen Lighting]